csv/ddpy/readme.md

   * You're still making music, so music theory applies.
   * Gaps along your musical time variable can be annoying.
   * Outliers are your solos.
+* How to think about sound and multivariate analysis

 ## Other resources
 * A talk about [Music videos in R](http://livestre.am/4pN67)